jfrog/artifactory-cli-go/README.md

 Artifactory CLI provides a command line interface for uploading and downloading artifacts to and from Artifactory.
 It supports Artifactory version 3.5.3 and above.

+### Getting Started

+#### Downloading the executables from Bintray

+If you do not wish to install/use go, you can [download executables](https://bintray.com/jfrog/artifactory-cli-go) for Linux, Mac and Windows from JFrog Bintray.
+Select the architecture you want, download the art executable, and place it in your path.

-### Build the command line executable
+#### Building the command line executable

+If you prefer, you may instead build the client in go.

+##### Setup GO on your machine

-Make sure you have a working Go environment.
+* Make sure you have a working Go environment.
 [See the install instructions](http://golang.org/doc/install).

-CD to the directory where you want to create the *artifactory-cli-go* project.
+* Navigate to the directory where you want to create the *artifactory-cli-go* project.
-Set the value of the *GOPATH* environment variable to the full path of this  directory.
+* Set the value of the GOPATH environment variable to the full path of this directory.

+##### Download Artifactory CLI from GitHub

 Run the following command to create the *artifactory-cli-go* project:
 ```console
 $ go get github.com/JFrogDev/artifactory-cli-go
 ```

-CD into the following directory
+Navigate to the following directory
 ```console
 $ cd $GOPATH/bin
 ```

-Rename the executable file located in the current directory to *art* (or *art.exe* on Windows):
+Rename the executable file located in the current directory to art (or art.exe on Windows):

-### Usage
+#### Usage

-You can copy the *art* executable to a different location on your file-system and add it to your *PATH* environment variable, so that you can access it from any path.
+You can copy the *art* executable to any location on your file-system as long as you add it to your *PATH* environment variable, so that you can access it from any path.

-#### General command structure
-*art* should be followed by a command name (for example, upload), a list of options (for example, --url=http://...) and the list of arguments for the command.
+##### Command syntax

 ```console
 $ art command-name options arguments
 ```

+The sections below specify the available commands, their respective options and additional arguments that may be needed.
+*art* should be followed by a command name (for example, upload), a list of options (for example, --url=http://...) and the list of arguments for the command.

-#### The Upload command
+##### The *upload* command

-##### Function
+###### Function
 Used to upload artifacts to Artifactory.

-##### Command options
+###### Command options
 ```console
    --url          [Mandatory] Artifactory URL.
    --user         [Optional] Artifactory user.